Icarus Falls: Promotional singles

 "Rainberry" was released as the album's first promotional single on 30 November 2018 after the album became available to pre-order on iTunes.
 On 6 December, the song "Good Years" was released as the second promotional single.
 "There You Are" was released on 11 December as the third promotional single from the album.

 Other songs

 "Still Got Time" featuring PartyNextDoor was released as a single on 24 March 2017 and peaked at number 24 on the UK Singles Chart.
 "Dusk Till Dawn" featuring Sia was released on 7 September 2017 and peaked at number five on the UK Singles Chart.
 These songs were included only on the Japanese edition of the album.

 A music video for "Satisfaction", directed by Bouha Kazmi, was released on 9 January 2019.
 It follows the story of a romance that is plagued by the hardships of war.
+On 14 April 2019, Malik released a music video featuring a bird's-eye view of various landscapes for the song "Stand Still".
 On 29 July 2018, Zayn, via his official Twitter account, released a three minute long cover of Beyoncé's "Me, Myself and I" as a taster for his fans.
 The cover would go on to have as many as 1.7 million views.

-On 14 April 2019, Malik released the music video for the song "Stand Still".